QCute/example-app/README.md

 #### Usage
 * Open http://admin.localhost/ in browser if you setup route domain.
 * Open http://localhost/admin/ in browser if you setup route prefix.
+* Open http://admin.localhost/admin/ in browser if you setup route domain and prefix.

 ## Advance